BibleResearch/bibleresearch.github.io/src/content/posts/leviticus.md

 ---
-title: Why you are apathetic toward Leviticus.
+title: Why you are Apathetic Toward Leviticus.
 date: 2017-09-29T06:21:22-03:00
+description: "Let's face it, Leviticus can be a hard book to read.
+It is probably the biggest killers of Bible reading plans.
+How can we get any value out of this book?
+In this post, I point out a couple mistakes we make when come to the book of Leviticus and suggest some ways to better understand and apply Leviticus."
 tags:
     - Thought
     - Leviticus
     - Old Testament
 ---

-Let's face it, Leviticus can be a hard book to read.
-It is probably the biggest killers of Bible reading plans.
-How can we get any value out of this book?
-In this post, I point out a couple mistakes we make when come to the book of Leviticus and suggest some ways to better understand and apply Leviticus.

-### Mistakes
+# Mistakes

 We often make two, critical mistakes when we read the book of Leviticus.
 First, we are to busy looking for imperatives and applications that we miss the meaning (and, therefore, the real applications).
 Second, we isolate Leviticus and don't read it as part of a larger story.
 Let us begin with the first issue.